-To set up LDAP authentication, you define a system session variable called USER and associate it with an LDAP initialization block that is associated with an LDAP server.
-When a user logs in to the Oracle BI Server, the user name and password is passed to the LDAP server for authentication.
+To set up LDAP authentication using initialization blocks, you define a system session variable called USER and associate it with an LDAP initialization block that is associated with an LDAP server.
+When a user logs in to the BI Server, the user name and password is passed to the LDAP server for authentication.
 After the user is authenticated successfully, other session variables for the user could also be populated from information returned by the LDAP server.

-Note: If the user exists in both an external LDAP server using the legacy method and in an LDAP-based identity store based on Oracle Platform Security Services, the user definition in the identity store takes precedence and LDAP authentication fails.
+Note: If the user exists in both an external LDAP server using the legacy method and in an LDAP-based identity store based on Oracle Platform Security Services, the user definition in the identity store takes precedence.
+The legacy LDAP mechanism is only attempted if authentication fails against Oracle Platform Security Services.